 Requesting An Exemption

 New students must use the official Texas Department of State Health Services (DSHS) form.
 The DSHS form may be ordered electronically.
 It is then mailed from DSHS to the student.
 The DSHS form must be completed, notarized, and submitted to Baylor Health Services.
 It is the student's responsibility to complete the DSHS form and have it notarized.
 Information about requesting the DSHS affidavit form is available at the DSHS Immunizations School & Child-care Requirements page.
 A written request must be submitted for the affidavit via one of the following:

 - Secure on-line FTP site at: https://co-request.dshs.texas.gov/

 - Fax the written request to (512) 776-7544

 - Mail the written request to: Immunization Branch, Mail Code 1946 PO Box 149347 Austin, TX 78714

 Please note that the above exceptions do not apply during a disaster or public health emergency, terrorist attack, hostile military or paramilitary activity or extraordinary law enforcement emergency declared by an appropriate official or authority from the Texas Department of State health Services and is in effect for Waco/McLennan County.

 College students-particularly freshmen living in dorms on campus- are at an increased risk of contracting bacterial meningococcal disease.
 Bacterial meningitis is a serious infection that can be fatal in as few as 48 hours and may leave survivors with permanent disabilities; therefore it requires early diagnosis and treatment.
 It is often difficult to diagnose because the symptoms closely resemble those of the flu.

-Although no vaccine offers 100% protection, the meningococcal vaccine (Menactra or MenVeo) offers the most complete protection against bacterial meningitis.
+Although no vaccine offers 100% protection, the meningococcal vaccine (Menactra, MenVeo, or MenQuadfi) offers the most complete protection against bacterial meningitis.